Filter by type:

 Cathy Caruth, Stef Craps, Marianne Hirsch, Jill Jarvis, and Ann Rigney

 The Palgrave Handbook of Literary Memory Studies.
 Ed.
 Lucy Bond, Susannah Radstone, and Jessica Rapson.
-Basingstoke: Palgrave Macmillan, 2025. [forthcoming]
+Basingstoke: Palgrave Macmillan, 2025.
+25-44.

 Publication year: 2025